martaboteller/MyPlacesPublic/README.md

 ## Acknowledgments

-This could not have been done without the help of my teacher [Albert Mata](https://github.com/almata/).
+This could not have been done without the help of my [UOC teacher](https://github.com/almata).